 Adair had a dream.
 He wanted to build a castle that would be much bigger than Balmoral, Queen Victoria’s Scottish Retreat.
 In 1870 he built the castle on 16,958 hectares of mountains, bogs, lakes, and woods.
 Glenveagh Castle is four stories tall, rectangular, and made from granite.
 The walls are 11/2 meters thick.
 The castle includes turrets, a round tower, and fortified battlement ramparts to keep out the enemies.
 Adair didn’t have any enemies to keep out.
 He wanted to keep out the Irish farmers.
 They were no threat to him.
 Just a nuisance.

 Our tour begins in the entryway.
 The walls are off-white and four pairs of deer busts with their antlers adorn the hallway.
 Two of them mounted on the wall and two on small pedestals.
 John Adair was an avid hunter.
 He replaced the poor Irish people with deer.
-This made me sad and I wonder how a man could be so cruel.
+How could a man be so cruel.
 We enter the music room.
-It is small, blue ceramic fireplace in the corner, blue/green plaid wallpaper on the walls (reminds me of my school uniform), an antler chandelier hangs in the center of the room, and a big window opens to the lake below.
+It is small, a blue ceramic fireplace is in the corner, blue/green plaid wallpaper on the walls (reminds me of my school uniform), an antler chandelier hangs in the center of the room, and a big window opens to the lake below.

 Our guide tells us this is where the men hung out, smoked their cigars, and shared hunting stories.
 We visited the oval bedroom.
 The guests slept here.
 If they needed anything, they had a little bell that would summon the servants.
 There were twelve indoor staff and eight gardeners.

 One of the bigger rooms in the castle is the Drawing Room where the women would meet.
 They gossiped, worshiped themselves in their mirrors and worried that their makeup would melt because the room was so warm.
 They didn’t want to “lose face”.
-This is true and everyone in the group began to laugh.
 The women talked about their husbands, boyfriends, and children.
 They didn’t have any household duties.
 If they needed someone to attend to them, they rang the bell and someone would be at their beck and call.

 I wanted to find out how the castle was built.
 Who were the laborers who carried the stones from the lake and painstakingly built the walls?
 Were they paid for their work?
 Were they the poor Irish farmers living on the land of John Adair?
 The guide didn’t give us this information.
 Another mystery.